Mazuh/frifim/README.md

 When you are logged in on your own Frifim instance, open the browser console and call once `persistFixtures()` and wait for a messaging saying that a commit was sent.
-Refresh the page and you'll see that a few data was registered for you as a demonstration.
+Refresh the page, this is important too.
+Now you'll see that a few data was registered for you as a demonstration.

-### Contributing
+## Contributing

 Open [an issue](https://github.com/Mazuh/frifim/issues) describing how you're planning to contribute, even plain ideas or clueless bug reports are very